bytebottom/tak/README.md

 This will:
 - Create a git worktree in `trees/<name>/`
-- Set up a unique port via `mise.local.toml`
-- Create `config/dev.local.exs` with isolated database
+- Create `config/dev.local.exs` with isolated port and database
 - Copy dependencies and build artifacts from main repo
 - Run `mix deps.get` and `mix ecto.setup`